-Oakland County Parks and facilities are made possible by millage funds supported by Oakland County residents.
-For a home with an assessed value of $200,000, the homeowner pays less than $25/year to support the Oakland County Parks.
-For this reason, fees are discounted for residents of Oakland County.
+Oakland County Parks, programs, services and facilities are made possible by millage funds supported by Oakland County residents.
+For a home or business valued at $200,000, the homeowner pays approximately $35/year to support Oakland County Parks and Recreation.